How Bnei Torah Are Gaining Mastery of Hilchos Shabbos in This Online Program Based on Rabbi Berkovits’s Smicha Curriculum

 For the past several years, Rabbi Gefen has been teaching this material to Torah learners throughout the world, on all levels of learning, and of all ages now as the founder of KinyanHilchosShabbos.com.
 Participants in each online chabura receive source sheets with explanations both in Hebrew and English, participate in a weekly Zoom shiur and ask questions by phone and email.
 Many have also successfully gained Smicha through thoroughly learning the material.

 “I would love to sit in Yeshiva half a day, but I have different hours.”
 Says Dr. Eric Leibowitz who is a dentist in Brooklyn.
 “Learning Hilchos Shabbos in Rabbi Gefen’s online chabura allowed for the flexibility I needed.
-I’d always do Daf Yomi for many years, but always off and on.
 I was looking for something with some structure and with an end goal.
 This program enabled me to not only learn, but to retain what I learned in a structured way and the tests were very helpful.
 I felt like I accomplished something, I made a kinyan on something.”

 “Over one thousand past and present participants in our online programs come from five continents and range from working Bnei Torah to full-time Kollel avreichim from Yerushalayim and Lakewood, as well as people who are still developing their Gemara skills,” says Rabbi Dr. Yakov Pesah, director of the program and also a musmach of Rabbi Berkovits.
 “Our vision is to enable Bnei Torah to learn halacha in a structured way and make it doable for any motivated person.”